chazlarson/Media-Scripts/Kometa/README.md

 Enter the Trakt pin from that web page: 9CE4045E
-Copy the following into your PMM config.yml:
+Copy the following into your KOMETA config.yml:
 ############################################
 trakt:
   client_id: JOHNNYJOEYDEEDEE